Teaching children with Down syndrome to use longer sentences

 See and Learn Sentences 1 provides a structured approach to help children with Down syndrome improve their understanding of grammar and to use longer sentences.
 It combines explicit vocabulary teaching with book reading and uses printed words to provide a visual representation of vocabulary, grammar rules and sentence structures - aiming to overcome some of the challenges usually experienced by children with Down syndrome when learning language.

 Here, we summarise the research that informs this approach to teaching grammar and longer sentences.
-Further information about speech, language and literacy development for children with Down syndrome is available on the See and Learn web site.
+Further information about speech, language and literacy development for children with Down syndrome is available on the See and Learn website.

 Learning about grammar and speaking in sentences